-An official stop along the “Holiday Lights of Niagara Trail” our recent Festival of Trees featured a dazzling display of artificial evergreens adorned with energy efficient lights, decorated for the season by local not-for-profit groups.
+An official stop along the “Holiday Lights of Niagara Trail” our Festival of Trees featured a dazzling display of artificial evergreens adorned with energy efficient lights, decorated for the season by local not-for-profit groups.

 Next year's event will be held 4/25/15 and our Sculpture Contest entry forms are now available: